 – If you want a sample some of the best hot chocolate in town, head to Cafe Schober right on Niederdorf in the old town

-Best Music Festival
+Best Music Festival in Zurich

 Most of the music festivals in Switzerland take place away from the cites, but once a year, around mid-August, over a million people descend on Zurich for the Street Parade.